firebase/firebase-js-sdk/common/api-review/firestore-lite.api.md

 // @public
 export class Pipeline<AppModelType = DocumentData> {
+    /* Excluded from this release type: _db */
     // Warning: (ae-incompatible-release-tags) The symbol "addFields" is marked as @public, but its signature references "Selectable" which is marked as @beta addFields(...fields: Selectable[]): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
     // Warning: (ae-incompatible-release-tags) The symbol "aggregate" is marked as @public, but its signature references "AccumulatorTarget" which is marked as @beta aggregate(...accumulators: AccumulatorTarget[]): Pipeline<AppModelType>;
-    aggregate(options: {
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */ aggregate(options: {
         accumulators: AccumulatorTarget[];
         groups?: Array<string | Selectable>;
     }): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
     // Warning: (ae-incompatible-release-tags) The symbol "distinct" is marked as @public, but its signature references "Selectable" which is marked as @beta distinct(...groups: Array<string | Selectable>): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
     // Warning: (ae-incompatible-release-tags) The symbol "execute" is marked as @public, but its signature references "PipelineResult" which is marked as @beta execute(): Promise<Array<PipelineResult<AppModelType>>>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
     // Warning: (ae-incompatible-release-tags) The symbol "findNearest" is marked as @public, but its signature references "FindNearestOptions" which is marked as @beta
     //
     // (undocumented)
     findNearest(options: FindNearestOptions): Pipeline<AppModelType>;
-    genericStage(name: string, params: any[]): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */ genericStage(name: string, params: any[]): Pipeline<AppModelType>;
-    limit(limit: number): Pipeline<AppModelType>;
-    offset(offset: number): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */ limit(limit: number): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */ offset(offset: number): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
     // Warning: (ae-incompatible-release-tags) The symbol "select" is marked as @public, but its signature references "Selectable" which is marked as @beta select(...selections: Array<Selectable | string>): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
     // Warning: (ae-incompatible-release-tags) The symbol "sort" is marked as @public, but its signature references "Ordering" which is marked as @beta sort(...orderings: Ordering[]): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
     // (undocumented)
     sort(options: {
         orderings: Ordering[];
     }): Pipeline<AppModelType>;
+    /* Excluded from this release type: userDataWriter */ /* Excluded from this release type: documentReferenceFactory */
     // Warning: (ae-incompatible-release-tags) The symbol "where" is marked as @public, but its signature references "FilterCondition" which is marked as @beta
     // Warning: (ae-incompatible-release-tags) The symbol "where" is marked as @public, but its signature references "Constant" which is marked as @beta where(condition: FilterCondition & Constant): Pipeline<AppModelType>;